HorizonElectro/scratch-docs/README.md

 3. W. C. Gibson, *The Method of Moments in Electromagnetics*, 2nd ed.
 CRC Press, 2014 — a modern treatment of RWG-based MoM, including implementation-level detail (matrix assembly, radiation integrals, fast solvers).
+4. J. A. Kong, *Electromagnetic Wave Theory*.
+Cambridge, MA: EMW Publishing, 2000 — the Stratton-Chu surface-equivalence radiation integral used by `scratch.chu`.
+5. C. A. Balanis, *Antenna Theory: Analysis and Design*, 4th ed.
+Wiley, 2016 — physical-optics/ Kirchhoff PEC boundary condition and the exact near-field radiation integral of a surface current, used by `scratch.po`.

+# Licensing

+Contact alex@horizonelectro.com for licensing options or a trial.